edwinmesa/dt_edwin_sair_portfolio/README.md

 - Use Python to Develop Projects for Classification Customer, Clustering, Forecasting, RPA, RFM,  CVLT,  ML, Etc.
 - Strong experience in database programming languages such as SQL, PL/SQL.
 - Apply best practices and tooling, clean code, testing,documentation, CI/CD, Git, etc.
-- Automate repetitive tasks related with data and bussines cases.
+- Automate critical workflows, tasks repetitives related with data and bussines cases using python
 - Creating dashboards and reports in Qlik Sense and Tableau Develop in Cloud Computing Ecosystems as AWS and machine locals.